-Thus, while any arms control approach to WMD in the Middle East will have to take place simultaneously on a regional scale, it is possible to envisage the approach to the problem of conventional arms reductions as essentially subregional, with some broad regional issues addressed in an umbrella agreement.
+Thus, while any arms control approach to WMD in the Middle East will have to take place simultaneously on a regional scale, it is possible to e nvisage the approach to the problem of conventional arms reductions as essentially subregional, with some broad regional issues addressed in an umbrella agreement.
 One of these, for example, would have to be an arrangement whereby conventional forces in one subregion could not be quickly introduced into another, thereby upsetting the balance.
 Such principles would have to be endorsed by both the states of the region and the major suppliers of conventional weapons outside the Middle East.
 Furthermore, in its early stages, such a process might not require deep cuts, but rather the achievement of a 'balance' of conventional forces in the subregions, although what such a balance might be would ultimately be a political decision.

 Most important in this process will be a recognition that the purchase of weapons is bound up with broader security questions.
 Pressures to purchase weapons will be eased in proportion to the extent to which broader security anxieties are reduced.
 Inasmuch as it can serve as a vehicle for such an easing of tensions in the Middle East, a future security regime will make its greatest contribution to conventional arms control in the short to medium term.
 In this way, a regional security regime has the potential to assist the states of the region in managing the flow of weapons into and around the region and to provide grounds for helping to create the conditions in which the states of the region may be able to restrain their appetite for such weapons.
-Of course, there are more specific ideas which can be incorporated into the decision-making process whenever states of the region consider the purchase of new conventional weapons or states outside the region consider whether to sell them.
+Of course, there are more specific ideas which can be incorporated into the decision-making process when-